 Have you ever fantasized about taking unwanted fat from one part of your body and moving it to your breasts?
 If so, you’re not alone.
 Plastic surgeons have been working on ways to make that exciting idea possible for decades, and in the past few years, we’ve made major strides.
 I now safely and effectively incorporate this treatment, called fat transfer or fat grafting, into breast augmentation procedures at my Austin practice fairly regularly.

-It’s a relatively simple procedure, and it comes with some special benefits.
+Fat transfer to the breasts is a relatively simple procedure and it comes with some special benefits.
 However, there are also some reasons breast implants might still be preferable depending on your goals.
 Let’s look at some benefits of each:

 Fat Transfer Advantages